ASCENSION ANGLICAN CHURCH

 "Maundy" is a derivative of "commandment."
 And on this night, remembering Christ and his disciples at the Last Supper, we focus on the new commandment he established.
 Jesus said, “A new commandment I give to you, that you love one another as I have loved you.”
 Making this day New Commandment Thursday, aka Maundy Thursday.

-Learn more from the Anglican Pastor:
+Learn more from the Anglican Compass.

-On Campus and on Facebook Live at 7pm
+On Campus and on Facebook Live at 5pm

 Click here to download the service booklet.